 Listening to healing songs and meditations helps to overcome a negative mindset

-How true the lyrics of Rachel Platten’s Fight Song “Like how a single word, Can make a heart open”.
+How true the lyrics of Rachel Platten’s Fight Song are “Like how a single word, Can make a heart open”.

 As parents let us be mindful of every word we utter.
 Words have the power to create happy children or destroy them forever.